RoryDuncan/notes-app/README.md

 ## UI-Refactor roadmap:

 - [ ] Update Editor component to save data.
-Only pass ID and intial content
+Only pass ID and initial content
 - [ ] Create 'Board' Abstraction:
   - `ID`, list of `note.ID`s, a `title`, and a `content` field.
 - [ ] Re-Create sidebar with concept of boards.